ImageMagick/Usage-Markdown/convolve/index.md

 ![==&gt;](../img_www/right.gif)
 [![\[IM Output\]](face_spread.png)](face.png)

-As you can see the resulting image is very bright (3 times brighter in fact) as the original image.
+As you can see the resulting image is very bright, 3 times brighter in fact, than the original image.

 What happened is that each pixel is being shared 3 times, 4 × '`0.5`' on the sides, plus a full copy of the original pixel.
 That is the addition of all the values in the kernel is 3, making the resulting image three times as bright!